demcnamee/jest-playground/README.md

-This project demonstrates one way to add Selenium e2e tests to a `create-react-app` generated app.
+This project is a fork of Chris Price's 'react-app-webdriver' project and aims to utilise the fundamentals to provide a bootstrap for testers to set up UI automation across any project.
 It uses Jest as the test runner, embraces modern JavaScript features (including async/await, modules, fat-arrow functions, templated strings, etc.) and attempts to ensure that modern editors are able to provide useful auto-complete suggestions when authoring tests.

 # Contents